 We provide the following agent pools by default:

-- Default pool: Use it to register private agents that you've set up.
+- Default pool: Use it to register self-hosted agents that you've set up.

-Hosted pool (VSTS only): Contains at least one free hosted agent, and also any hosted agents you've purchased.
-The Hosted pool is the built-in pool that is a collection of hosted agents.
+Hosted pool (VSTS only): Contains at least one free Microsoft-hosted agent, and also any Microsoft-hosted agents you've purchased.
+The Hosted pool is the built-in pool that is a collection of Microsoft-hosted agents.
 Machines in this pool have Visual Studio 2010, Visual Studio 2012, Visual Studio 2013, and Visual Studio 2015 installed on Windows Server 2012 R2 operating system.
-For a complete list of software installed on hosted agents, see Hosted agents.
+For a complete list of software installed on Microsoft-hosted agents, see Microsoft-hosted agents.

-Hosted macOS pool (VSTS only): Enables you to build and release on Mac machines without having to configure a private agent.
+Hosted macOS pool (VSTS only): Enables you to build and release on Mac machines without having to configure a self-hosted agent.
 This option affects where your data is stored.
 Learn more

 Each of these hosted pools is exposed to each team project through a corresponding hosted queue.
 By default, all contributors in a team project are members of the User role on each hosted queue.
 This allows every contributor in a team project to author and run build and release definitions using hosted queues.